Clarenville: History

+Clarenville Railway Station Registered Heritage Structure

+Constructed in 1942, the Clarenville Railway Station is,a rectangular, single-storey, wooden, hip-roofed building with large overhanging eaves, and was designated as a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador in 2014.

 Recreation

-The town held the 1994 Newfoundland Winter Games, the 1997 National Under 17 Men's Softball Tournament, and in November 2010 hosted two games of the Four Nations Cup.
+Clarenville held the 1994 Newfoundland Winter Games and the 1997 National Under 17 Men's Softball Tournament.
+In November 2010, the town also hosted two games of the Four Nations Cup.
 Clarenville has recreational facilities including a health club with an indoor pool, three softball diamonds (one lit by night), a soccer pitch with a running track, and a recreation complex with three regulation size volleyball courts.
 The newly constructed Clarenville Events Centre includes a theatre, a rink for hockey, figure skating and curling, and is home to the Clarenville Caribous.
 Nearby are three golf courses, hiking trails, snowmobiling country.
-Clarenville has the only ski resort east of Corner Brook, 'White Hills Ski Resort'.
+Clarenville has the only ski resort east of Corner Brook, called White Hills Ski Resort.
 White Hills is also home to The New Curtain Theatre Company at The Loft Theatre.